Northumbria Rock Art

 - Rock Art

-Pick up from Alnmouth Train Station by coach, we drive to St. James’ Church Centre, Alnwick for coffee/tea and an introductory presentation.
+Pick up at 10am from Alnmouth Train Station by coach, we drive to St. James’ Church Centre, Alnwick for coffee/tea and an introductory presentation.
 We then leave for Roughting Linn near wooler the largest and most impressive open air rock art site in England.

 After lunch at Café Maelmin we drive to Dodd Law, to see some unusual and intriguing rock carvings set against the backdrop of the Cheviot hills.
 Follwing a visit to Chatton arrive back at Alnmouth Station around 17:30/17.45